thefran23/HAYVN-SHOP-DEMO/README.md

-# CCI Github client demo By Francois Rossouw
+# HAYVN demo By Francois Rossouw

 NB - This project is hosted for your convenience:
 [https://hayvn-shop-demo.web.app/](https://hayvn-shop-demo.web.app/)